 For international students with M-1 visas can engage in employment under “practical training” only when they have successfully completed the vocational training certification program to which they were admitted in the US under that visa category.

-If you are in the US as a B-1 and B-2 nonimmigrant status (tourist visa, etc) and would like to change your legal status to either a F-1 and M-1, you can only do that if your current B-1/B-2 nonimmigrant status has not expire, you are not enroll in classes, and are not engaged in unauthorized employment.
-This is a matter of separate discussion, so I will leave it as such.
+If you are in the US as a B-1 and B-2 nonimmigrant status (tourist visa, etc) and would like to change your legal status to either an F-1 and M-1, you can only do that if your current B-1/B-2 nonimmigrant status has not expired, you are not enrolled in classes, and are not engaged in unauthorized employment.
+This is a matter of separate discussion so I will leave it as such.
 The point here is that, if you came to the US as a tourist, you can apply to adjust/change your status to either F-1 and M-1 student visas if the previously stated requirements are met.